PipedreamHQ/docs/docs/notebook/sources/README.md

 For example, Webhook triggers expose a URL where you can send any HTTP request.
 We'll run your workflow on each request.
 The Cron Scheduler triggers your workflow on a schedule.

-Today, we support Webhook and [Cron Scheduler](/cron/) sources, and plan to support others — SQL, scheduled code cells, and more — in the future.
+Today, we support Webhook and [Cron Scheduler](/cron/) triggers, and plan to support others — SQL, scheduled code cells, and more — in the future.
 If there's a source you'd like to see, [let us know](/support/).

 [[toc]]